wandb/docs/docs/guides/launch/setup-agent-advanced.md

   </TabItem>
   <TabItem value="vertex">

-In order to run jobs with vertex AI you will also need to set up a GCS bucket and grant the agent the permissions described above.
+In order to run jobs with vertex AI you also need to set up a GCS bucket and grant the agent the permissions described above.

 ```js
 ml.jobs.create;